David Michael Barrett: Forbidden: Undocumented and Queer in Rural America (2016)

 The feature film documentary, directed by Tiffany Rhynard and edited by Heather Matthews, tells the story of Moises Serrano, an undocumented and queer young man who grew up in rural North Carolina.
 Picture had its world premiere at Outfest where it won the Freedom Award for Best Documentary, 2016, then went on to win the Southern Poverty Law Center’s Social Justice Film award at the 2016 Charlotte Film Festival.

 Personal life

-Born in Seattle, David Michael Barrett grew up in the San Fernando Valley neighborhood of Northridge.
+David Michael Barrett was born on April 3, 1971, in Seattle, Washington, to Ashkenazic Jewish parents, Ronald Barrett, an entrepreneur, and Judy Barrett, a real estate professional.
+He grew up in the San Fernando Valley neighborhood of Northridge.
 During his high school years, he was active in Jewish youth group BBYO: the B'nai B'rith Youth Organization, where he served as S'gan (vice-president) for the Southern California region.
-In college, he studied screenwriting and film production at California State University, Northridge, where he graduated summa cum laude, and was an active member of Zeta Beta Tau.
-He married Mark Peters on Feb.
+In college, he studied literature, screenwriting, and film production at California State University, Northridge, where he graduated summa cum laude, and was an active member of Zeta Beta Tau.
+He married Mark Peters, a popular QVC host, on Feb.
 16, 2004.
 Barrett's chronicle of their wedding in the historic San Francisco 2004 same-sex weddings inspired the publication of a non-fiction collection of essays: Hitched!
 Wedding Stories from San Francisco City Hall, edited by Cheryl Dumesnil, published by Da Capo Press (September 21, 2005).
 Barrett and Peters live in the Silverlake neighborhood of Los Angeles.